 Let us further explore Example~\ref{ex1}.
 In practice it is rare that $\varepsilon=0$.
 However, a small $\varepsilon$ may still make the Rayleigh--Ritz method fail.
-We show that the method may work very poorly and the Ritz vector $\widetilde{x}$ may have no accuracy no matter how small $\varepsilon$ is, while the refined Rayleigh--Ritz method works perfectly.
+We show that the Ritz vector $\widetilde{x}$ may have no accuracy no matter how small $\varepsilon$ is, while the refined Rayleigh--Ritz method works perfectly.

 \begin{example} In Example~\ref{ex1}, perturb $W$ by a random normal deviation matrix with the standard deviation $10^{-4}$, and orthonormalize $W$.
 Then $\varepsilon=O(10^{-4})$, and the projected matrix-valued function